 - S. Leopard

-This video -- courtesy of the always excellent Roche Technology -- diligently explains how to install OS X Yosemite (10.10) on an X99-based PC motherboard using Unibeast with the Chimera bootloader app.
+This video -- courtesy of the formerly excellent, but now defunct, Roche Technology -- diligently explains how to install OS X Yosemite (10.10) on an X99-based PC motherboard using Unibeast with the Chimera bootloader app.
 He discusses other motherboards and other installation methods, as well.

 This video -- from Roche Technology -- demonstrates how to install OS X Mavericks (10.9) using Chimera, MultiBeast, and the "ShowHiddenFiles" app.
 This instructional video is particularly useful for anyone who wants to install a "plain vanilla" version of Mavericks and have a solid understanding of the underlying process.